Summary

 SVM Use Cases

-Standard SVM has been a workhorse for classification tasks for over two decades.
-Here are its most impactful applications:
+Standard SVM has served as a reliable instrument for classification tasks for more than two decades.
+The following are among its most consequential applications:

 | Use Case | Dataset Example | Why SVM Works |